chronaeon/learning-c/README.md

 }
 ```

-At face value, this looks pretty innocuous, doesn't it?
-C++ seems as though it might make even more sense to code in.
-But let's see what's happening at the machine level, shall we?
+At face value, this looks pretty innocuous, the programs seem almost identical with just slightly different syntax.
+We can get a better look into the machine-level by viewing the assembly code for each program.

 #### Helloworld.c Assembly